tricorder-observability/helm-charts/README.md

 ## Prerequisites
 - Kubernetes 1.16+
-- Helm 3+
+- Helm 3+, Helm must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.
 - Helm chats will creates DB pods using a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 For AWS EKS, The official [EBS CSI](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) documentation may be helpful to you.

 ## Install

-Helm must be installed to use the charts.
-Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

-### Installing the helm chart
 Once Helm is set up properly, add the repo as follows:

 ```bash